fernand0/fernand0/README.md

 I'm testing auto-update of my profile inspired by [Simon Willison](https://simonwillison.net/) published at: [Building a self-updating profile README for GitHub](https://simonwillison.net/2020/Jul/10/self-updating-profile-readme/).

+The icons have been inspired by [Michael Hoffmann](https://www.mokkapps.de/).

 Some work needs to be done.

 <!--